groovy-tutorial/groovy-tutorial/manuscript/09/09_50_InheritanceShapes.md

 Inheritance is used in a number of places:

-* The `Square` class is a subtype of `Rectangle` as squares are a special type of rectangle in which all four sides have the same length.
+* The `Square` class is a subclass of `Rectangle` as squares are a special type of rectangle in which all four sides have the same length.
     * `Square` doesn't need to do much over the already provided `Rectangle` class
 * The `Triangle` class is extended by two subtypes: `TriangleRightAngled` and `TriangleIsosceles`
-    * `TriangleEquilateral` is a subtype of `TriangleIsosceles`
+    * `TriangleEquilateral` is a subclass of `TriangleIsosceles`

 The three `Triangle` subtypes encapsulate specific refinements such as the definition of the sides and refinement of the `calculateArea` calculation.
 By making `calculateArea` a `static` method, each subtype makes the calculation easily available to other code as well as tying the `calculateArea` instance method to the static method.